kanitvural/aws-data-science-data-engineering-mlops-infra/README.md

 make destroy env=de
 ```

-**⚠️ Manual Cleanup:** If CloudFormation stack deletion fails, go to AWS Console → CloudFormation, and delete stacks manually.
-If needed, create a new IAM role with CloudFormation permissions and retry.
+**⚠️ Manual Cleanup:** If CloudFormation stack deletion fails due to a missing IAM role, follow these steps:

+1. Copy the name of the missing IAM role from the error message.
+2. Go to the **AWS Console → IAM** and create or update the role with **AdministratorAccess** permissions.
+3. Attach the role to **CloudFormation**.
+4. Retry deleting the stack in **CloudFormation**.

 ---